 Rob Liefeld, via progressiveboink

-"I don't need to worry about encumbrance because I have the belt of many pockets
+"I don't need to worry about encumbrance because I have the belt of many pockets,

 the pants of crotch-asterisk, and a magnetic back."